The bread and butter of measuring success are inevitably crunching the numbers.

 The ideal spot to be with CAC is that your LTV (discussed below) is in a 3:1 ratio.
 Meaning, the value of your customer is worth three times the amount spent to acquire them.

-Every company has some degree of churn in their business.
+Every company has some degree of churn in its business.

 This means that customers are dropping off from using your product or service.
 They are clicking the “Cancel Subscription” button or downgrading their service level tier.